 Marathon Best Settings FAQ

 Struggling with FPS drops, aim issues, or confusing graphics settings in Marathon?
 This FAQ covers the most common questions players ask when tuning the game.
-Whether you’re chasing better performance or cleaner visuals, the answers below will help you get things right.

 What Are the Best Settings for Marathon on Low-End PCs?